L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Tim Salzmann for a clarifying discussion regarding the benefits and limitations of \texttt{L4acados} compared to \texttt{L4CasADi}, as well as Lars Bartels and Alexander Hansson for their contributions to \texttt{L4acados}.
+The authors would like to thank Tim Salzmann for a clarifying discussion regarding the benefits and limitations of \texttt{L4acados} compared to \texttt{L4CasADi}, Sabrina Bodmer for the CRS software support, as well as Lars Bartels and Alexander Hansson for their contributions to \texttt{L4acados}.